GamerBene19/BFS-Simulators/Randoom Access Machine/README.md

 ## Program input

 The program excepts a `program.txt` file located in the same directory as itself.
 That program has to consist of [supported commands](#supported-commands) each in its own line.
-If a unknown string is encountered (also empty lines) the program exits and prints the line-number (0-indexed) that caused it to exit
+If a unknown string is encountered the program exits and prints the line-number (0-indexed) that caused it to exit.

-> Support for empty lines and comments (starting with `#`) planned, but not currently implemented)
+Empty lines and lines starting with `//` or `#` are skipped (but you still have to set your `GOTO`s correctly (as if the lines were filled with normal code))

 ## Supported Commands